When creating your WordPress site, one of the biggest decisions you’ll face is which WordPress theme to use.

 Where to find your WordPress Theme

-If you do some searching around, you’ll find countless WordPress themes designed by both first party developers and third party developers.
+If you do some searching around, you’ll find countless WordPress themes designed by both first and third party developers.

-When it comes to third party sources, there are tons of them out there to explore.
-But to narrow it down, here’s five of the most popular offering a range of free and paid themes between them:
+When it comes to third party sources, there are tons out there for you to explore.
+Here’s five of the most popular offering a range of free and paid themes between them:

-Aside from the above sampling of sources, there thousands upon thousands of WordPress themes online to browse through.
-Not to mention, more are being released every day.
+There thousands upon thousands of WordPress themes online to browse through with more released everyday!

-For WordPress website owners who want assistance in creating their website—or effectively installing themes and plugins—feel free to check out our services here.
+For WordPress website owners who want assistance in creating their website – or effectively installing themes and plugins – check out our services here.
 We offer monthly WordPress support packages, performance analyses and optimization, and consultations for anything else your website might need.